 How to apply

 Before applying, you'll need to check that you are eligible to receive funding from EPSRC.
-Our funding guide (PDF 461KB) covers eligibility, together with what you can apply for and grant terms and conditions.
+Our funding guide covers eligibility, together with what you can apply for and grant terms and conditions.

 Proposals should be submitted through the Research Councils' Joint electronic submission (Je-S) system.
 Select document type 'standard research'.
 You need a Je-S account so that you can prepare and submit your proposal.